mmesh/m-cli/README.md

 ## Running with Docker

 You can also run `mmeshctl` as a Docker container.
-See examples below.
+See the example below.

 Registries: